phn1712002/LibraryOptimizer/rules/general.md

 # Local imports (relative)
 from ._core import Solver, Member
-# Note: Use inherited utilities from Solver class instead of importing from utils.general
+# Note: Use inherited utilities from Solver class instead of importing from ._general
 # Only import specific utilities that are not available through inheritance
 ```